MopTym/doSlide/README.md

 var slide = new DoSlide('.ds-container', {/* configurations */})
 ```

-The CSS file content ([do-slide.css](dist/do-slide.css)) is very simple, you can copy it to your project CSS to prevent include the file alone (if don't take update into account) .
+The CSS file content ([do-slide.css](dist/do-slide.css)) is very simple, you can copy it to your project CSS to prevent including the file alone (if don't take update into account) .
 Default `ds-parent` class doesn't set `position` property (not be positioned) , you can set it when you need.

 <br>